Making a Difference in the Fight against Drunk Driving

 May God bless you as you find your unique community-oriented mission field!

 Brandon Stallings is a veteran prosecutor with the Kern County District Attorneys office.
 When not actively working in the community, he enjoys music, serving in his church, and is an avid runner.
-Brandon and his wife, Alekxia, live in Bakersfield, CA.
+Brandon lives in Bakersfield, CA with his wife and daughter.